 Reviews

 We are healthy only to the extent that our ideas are humane.
-Kilgore Trout -Kurt Vonnegut, Breakfast of Champions, Ch 1.There exists in human nature a strong propensity to depreciate the advantages, and to magnify the evils, of the present times. -Edward Gibbon Marooned on Mars
+Kilgore Trout -Kurt Vonnegut, Breakfast of Champions, Ch 1.The contemplation of nature alone is not sufficient to fill the human heart and mind. -H.W.Bates, The Naturalist on the River Amazons, p.
+722 Marooned on Mars

 This 21st century Robinson Crusoe tale works because the lone marooned astronaut's effort at survival on Mars is framed around the question: how would a dogged, highly knowledgeable engineer solve the existential crises that cropped up and live yet another day?